fawad-claude/renewalert-landing/docs/analytics-tracking.md

 ## Implementation Details

-The tracking functionality is implemented using the `react-ga4` package, which provides a React-friendly wrapper for Google Analytics 4.
+The tracking functionality is implemented using the standard Google Analytics 4 gtag.js script directly inserted in the HTML.

 The core tracking functionality is in:
+- `client/index.html`: Contains the Google Analytics script in the <head> section
-- `client/src/lib/analytics.ts`: Main tracking utility
+- `client/src/lib/analytics.ts`: Provides wrapper functions for tracking
-- `client/src/App.tsx`: GA initialization and page view tracking
+- `client/src/App.tsx`: Route-based page view tracking
 - `client/src/components/signup-form.tsx`: Event tracking for forms and social sharing

 ## What's Being Tracked